rudenoise/rudenoiseSite/md/openBSD-notes.md

 # Open BSD Notes

-Following my inclination to try and understand my computing set-up:
 I've installed OpenBSD on my ThinkPad X61s.
-I've head it referenced as a minimal general purpose operating-system that focused on security via constant code review.
+A rugged and minimal pairing of OS and laptop.

+> Instead of trying to make it do more, they keep it focused on doing
+> what it does with more security and reliability. _Derek Sivers_

-The basic install is small, a fully operational x86 install is less than 300MB.
-This provides everything the developers consider essential for a general-purpose Operating System.
-The UNIX philosophy is strongly appreciated and combined with rigorous documentation.
-If there is a job that needs doing it will have one program to do it and the user can read a thorough manual describing its intended use and functionality with examples.
-While not for the novice (it's console only by default) the system is complete and self-contained.
+The basic OS is small, the x86 install is less than 300MB.
+This provides everything _OpenBSD_'s developers consider essential for a general-purpose Operating System.
+The UNIX philosophy is adhered to and coupled with rigorous documentation.
+If there is a job that needs doing it will have one program to do it and the user can read a thorough manual describing its intended use and functionality, with examples.
+While not for the novice (it's console only, by default) the system is complete and self-contained.
 With time a user could operate and learn about the system with no external resources.
 [This is beyond me, so far, but I'm getting there.]